savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise03-UserManagement/README.md

 		- Tries to fetch the user from the database that corresponds to the “logged in user” ID stored in the session data.
 		- If successful, stores it as `req.user` so that other routes can access it.
 		- If unsuccessful, forcibly logs the user out (as their account has been removed since they logged in).

-1. Install database-error, scrypt-for-humans
+1. Installed database-error, scrypt-for-humans
 	- Note migration for users table
 	- Note fetch-user middleware, which (when a valid session exists) automatically fetches the user object for that session from the DB and stores it on the `req`, or destroys the session if that user no longer exists

 1. Note the usage of fetch-user middleware in server.js
 	- Note the change for require-login middleware to check for a req.user instead of a `loggedIn` status in the session data
 		- Instead of storing a `loggedIn` status on the session (in routes/users.js), store the userId of the logged-in user

 1. Note the register route and template, for creating a new account (using scrypt-for-humans for password hashing), and using database-error to detect already-existing accounts in the database (enforced by a UNIQUE constraint)

 1. Note update to login template to take in a username as well, not just a password

 1. Note update to login route to fetch the specified user from the database and check their password (using scrypt-for-humans), throwing an AuthenticationError if either of those steps fail

 1. Note update to layout to add a registration button

 ## Run the application
 1. Install Node dependencies `npm install`
 1. Run the command `knex migrate:latest`
    * if you get a migration corrupted message: drop all tables from Postgres using the pgAdmin client.
 This may happen if you run the exercises in a non-sequential order.
-1. Run the server `nodemon server.js`
+1. Run the server `node server.js`
 1. Point a browser at the URL `http://localhost:3000`
 1. You should see the output from the server.
 If not fix any problems
 1. You should now be able to register/login.